Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 (e) Air pollutants cause many problems.
 TAKE/CONSIDER sulphur dioxide.
 This leads to acid rain.

-Here, the complex example is broken into two sentences, the first containing the class member and the second giving the information about it.
+Here, the reader is expected to know already that sulphur dioxide is an example of an air pollutant, but not the problem that it causes.
+It is made the object of take/consider, and the information about it follows in a new sentence.
 This kind of division does not lead to a sentence without a verb, as it does with for example/for instance (see [f] above), because take and consider are themselves verbs (used in the “imperative” form – see 128.
 Imperative Verbs in Formal Writing).

 The verbs TAKE and CONSIDER can only be used with complex examples.
-However, they can be replaced by some other example-giving expressions that are not unique to complex examples, though this is rare.
-These other expressions are those that can also show a simple example in a new sentence: an example is, one is and is a case in point:
+However, they can sometimes be replaced by an example-giving expression that can also show a non-complex (simple) example in a new sentence, especially is a case in point:

 (h) Air pollutants cause many problems.
 Sulphur dioxide IS A CASE IN POINT.
 It leads to acid rain.